oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/cpu/README.md

 ```

 4. Open the resulting .png image files with an image viewer.
 The .png files will be in the working directory for the executing program.

-### Build Troubleshoot

-Imaging headers are used from `%ONEAPI_ROOT%\dev-utilities\latest\include` in the `stb` folder.
-If needed, these headers are also available common resources from the [oneAPI-samples](https://github.com/oneapi-src/oneAPI-samples/tree/master/common) GitHub repository.

 ## Path Tracing Concepts